 Maitake mushrooms (Grifola frondosa) have been used over the centuries to treat many illnesses.

-They are now being used to diabetes, high blood pressure and obesity, the triumvirate of nutritonal diseases that is driving an epidemic of chronic illnesses in America.
+They are now being used to treat diabetes, high blood pressure and obesity, the triumvirate of nutritonal diseases.
+These illnesses are driving an epidemic of chronic illnesses in America.

 This delicious food is a valuable ally in the fight against these nutritional diseases.

 Maitake have been called many names over the years, names that describe their appearance